-In recent years, students have most often been suspended for fighting, bullying/harassment, or possession/sale of controlled substances.
-The decline in suspension numbers from previous years may be due to our Positive Behavior Interventions and Supports (PBIS) and Restorative Justice practices.
+The rapid decline in suspension numbers from previous years may be due to our Positive Behavior Interventions and Supports (PBIS) and Restorative Justice practices.
 Mission Hill has implemented alternative consequences to suspension per an updated administrative regulation regarding Drugs and Alcohol.
+We also refer students to Thriving Youth Communities for prevention education on an as needed basis and provide educational assignments via Vector Solutions.
 At Mission Hill, it is our belief that the purpose of discipline is to change behavior, not punish, and that there are better means of changing behavior than suspension.
 We want our students to grow and learn from their poor decisions so that such decisions are not repeated.
 As a result, students often receive consequences that are more closely aligned with their offense (other than suspension) and that reflect a more restorative justice approach.